GustavoAlovisi/Papers/README.md

 Working Papers
 ==============

-This repository aims to provide information (data, codes) of my current working papers in empirical finance, econometrics, and text mining/webscraping.
+This repository aims to provide information (data, codes) of my current working papers in empirical finance, econometrics, artificial intelligence, and text mining/webscraping.

-Further studies should pursue applications to asset allocation under conditions of market distress or to a user-specified scenario.
+Further studies should pursue applications to asset allocation under conditions of market distress (tail-risk hedging strategy) or to a user-specified scenario (calibrate a financial portfolio to the goals and risk tolerance of the user).
 In addition, I want to identify impactful news articles and construct news factor.
 One can apply machine learning techniques to identify relevant tags for a story and to understand which patterns can impact the market most.

 * Fernando A.B.
-Sabino da Silva, Flavio A. Ziegelmann, and Cristina Tessari. **[Robust Portfolio Optimization with Multivariate Copulas: a Worst-Case CVaR approach](https://github.com/FernandoSdaSilva/papers/tree/master/Portfolio_Optimization_with_Multidimensional_Copulas).**
+Sabino da Silva and Flavio A. Ziegelmann. **[Robust Portfolio Optimization with Multivariate Copulas: a Worst-Case CVaR approach](https://github.com/FernandoSdaSilva/papers/tree/master/Portfolio_Optimization_with_Multidimensional_Copulas).**

 Software: R, Matlab.